 Other Compensation.
-The Compensation Committee is authorized to make discretionary compensation awards from time to time, including restricted stock awards.
+The Compensation Committee is authorized to make discretionary compensation awards from time to time.

 Chief Executive Officer Compensation.
 The Chief Executive Officer's base salary, annual bonus, and equity incentive compensation are established by the Compensation Committee in accordance with the general guidelines set forth above.